cap-js/sdm/README.md

 extend my.Incidents with { attachments: Composition of many Attachments }
 ```

-**Create a SAP Document Management Service instance and key.
+**Create a SAP Document Management Integration Option [Service instance and key](https://help.sap.com/docs/document-management-service/sap-document-management-service/creating-service-instance-and-service-key).
+For Service instance use the name "sdm-di-instance".
 Using credentials from key [onboard a repository](https://help.sap.com/docs/document-management-service/sap-document-management-service/onboarding-repository) and configure the onboarded repositoryId under cds.requires in package.json**

 ```
 "sdm": {